paalamugan/es6-nodejs-eslint-with-babel/README.md

 ### Other scripts

-- transpile - convert es6 and beyond code to es5 to a folder named `complied-server`
+- transpile - convert es6 and beyond code to es5 to a folder named `compiled-server`
 - clean - delete transpiled folder
 - build - clean and transpile